gremerritt/henchman/README.md

 ## TODO

-    - Add job to cleanup tracks that haven't been in X number of minutes
-    - Figure out how to download playlist with a "'" in them
   - Move off of the 'dropbox-sdk' gem, since it uses their API V1, which will be depreciated June 28th, 2017 (or just buck up and update the gem myself)

 ## Contributing